-Alex is an Associate Professor in the Department of Commercial Law and Head of Department of Commercial Law.
+Alex is an Associate Professor in the Department of Commercial Law and a Reseach Fellow at the UCL Centre for Blockchain Technologies.
 She teaches a wide range of commercial law subjects.
-Her primary areas of research and publication are on blockchain technology (the regulation of cryptocurrenices and legal issues surrounding smart contracts), consumer law and intellectual property law (in particular copyright law).
+Her primary areas of research and publication are on blockchain technology, in particular, DAOs (decentralised autonomous organisations) the regulation of cryptocurrencies and legal issues surrounding smart contracts.
+For more background see here.
+Alex's legacy areas of research and publication are consumer law and intellectual property law (in particular copyright law).

 The technical, legal and societal issues surrounding blockchain are fascinating, however, while there are many opportunities there are risks.
-Blockchain's paradigm shifting nuture can be difficult to comprehend, indeed it is an example of Arthur C Clarke's adage, "any sufficently advanced technology is indistinguishable from magic".
-Blockchain technology may be as disruptive, if not more disruptive, than the Internet and it is vital for businesses, governments and others understand blockchain technology and its potential uses, particularly in their field of operation.
-For some good resources on blockchain and its potential uses, see:
+Blockchain's paradigm shifting nature can be difficult to comprehend, indeed it is an example of Arthur C Clarke's adage, "any sufficiently advanced technology is indistinguishable from magic".
+Blockchain technology may be as disruptive, if not more disruptive, than the Internet and it is vital for businesses, governments and others to understand blockchain technology and its potential uses.
+For some good resources on blockchain see: